 Stack Exchange is actually the only platform I can think of where you can't upvote your own stuff.

 A similar and far worse practice on some platforms that have a view counter as well as a like counter is that your own views count.
-This is the case on Youtube.
-And it about makes me want to hack Google and fix it for them.
-If memory serves, this also happens on Blogspot, or at least it did when I used it (several years ago).
+This is the case on Youtube, Twitter, and (if I remember correctly) Blogspot.
+And it about makes me want to hack them and fix it for them.